 Adults (26-65 years of age)

 2nd.
 Unicaja and Fundación Unicaja (Edufinet).
-Short videos of financial education
+Short videos on financial education

 Seniors (65+)

 1st.
 Unicaja and Fundación Unicaja (Edufinet).
-Meeting for great and Project Ambassadors
+Conferences for the elderly and Project Ambassadors

 Entrepreneurs

 1st.
 Fundación Caja Extremadura.
-Corolla, the network of social entities of Extremadura
+Corola, the network of social entities in Extremadura

 Special Jury Award for Financial Education

 Unicaja and Fundación Unicaja (Edufinet).
-Financial Education centre Salamanca
+Salamanca Centre for Financial Education

 CECA is an active member of the World Savings and Retail Banking Institute (WSBI) and the European Savings and Retail Banking Group (ESBG), international associations with a deep sense of social responsibility and a business model in which priority is given to financial inclusion and the development of Obra Social initiatives.

-Obra Social and financial education of the sector CECA, performance benchmarks in inclusion
+The CECA sector's Obra Social and financial education initiatives, benchmarks in inclusion

-The Obra Social is had become a fundamental pillar of the welfare state insofar as attends those needs that, generally, can not be tackled by the public sector or, of being, are looked after in a basic way given the complexities that they restrict in many cases the public policies.
-Thus, the Obra Social of the sector CECA set up is had as an essential tool to achieve a fairer company and inclusiva.
+Obra Social has become a cornerstone of the welfare state, insofar as it addresses those needs that, in general, cannot be addressed by the public sector, or if they are, they are addressed in a basic manner given the complexities that often constrain public policies.
+Thus, the Obra Social of the CECA sector has become an essential tool for achieving a fairer and more inclusive society.